 Shockwave Therapy (SWT)?

-Originally implemented for the treatment of kidney stones, Shockwave therapy is now effectively utilised for the treatment of a range of chronic tendon, bursa and musculoskeletal conditions.
+Originally implemented for the treatment of kidney stones, Shockwave therapy is now effectively utilised for the treatment of a range of tendon, bursa and musculoskeletal conditions.
 So much so is the effectiveness of Shockwave Therapy, Shockwave therapy in now utilised by a range of musculoskeletal therapists including GP’s, Orthopaedic specialists, Podiatrists, Sports Therapists, Physiotherapists and Chiropractors.

 How does Shock Wave Therapy work?

 The Shockwave treatment session optimises between 1500-3500 pulsed shockwaves towards the sourced area and each shockwave sessions lasts between approximately 4-8 minutes.
-Most patients report some relief in pain levels immediately after therapy; other cases can require up to 5-6 sessions to attain a more significant relief in pain levels.
+The majority of patients report some relief in pain levels immediately after therapy; other cases can require up to 5-6 sessions to attain a more significant relief in pain levels.

 - Additional Physitrack rehabilitation exercises delivered via the physitrack APP.